ben-daniel/CodeSamples-Portfolio/MCU Musical Instrument_C and ARM assembly/README.txt

 The header files and main function was written in C, and the supporting functions for routing I/O on the sensors was written in ARMv7 assembly to practice developing code for limited memory applications.
+It's not the most well-organized code I've written as it was written about a year and a half ago, but it shows that I am familiar coding systems that integrate hardware sensors to accomplish a task.